 Updated September 2020 – Note: please double check that the museum/gallery you wish to visit is open before you make a special journey.
 You will need to book most visits in advance.

 After the emotional rollercoaster that was the first half of 2020, museums and galleries are tentatively reopening their doors to share the treasures that have been locked away inside.
 We take a look at which London venues are welcoming guests to their exhibitions.

-Following this is the first ever UK exhibition by Nigerian-American artist Toyin Ojih Odutola, whose work takes the medium of drawing as a form of storytelling.
-In A Countervailing Theory (March 26 – July 26) the artist explores an imagined ancient myth, and invites the audience to piece together her narrative through the fragments of story that she presents.
+At the Barbican you’ll find the first ever UK exhibition by Nigerian-American artist Toyin Ojih Odutola, whose work takes the medium of drawing as a form of storytelling.
+In A Countervailing Theory (until January 24 2021) the artist explores an imagined ancient myth, and invites the audience to piece together her narrative through the fragments of story that she presents.

 Bethlem Museum of the Mind

 At the famous psychiatric hospital’s on site museum Bethlem Museum of the Mind, All consuming: Food, Mental Health and Wellbeing (until December 23) showcases a range of representations of food and eating from the museum’s collection of artworks made by patients at the hospital.
 The show features works by Louis Wain, Richard Dadd, Cynthia Pell, Stanley R. Lench and others, and explores how our relationship with food impacts our mental health, wellbeing and identity.

 At the British Library, Hebrew Manuscripts: Journeys of the Written Word (until April 11 2021) reveals the history, culture and traditions of Jewish people from across the world through the ages.
 The exhibition features rarely-seen treasures stretching all the way back to the 10th century, including an Italian Rabbi’s letter to Henry VIII after the monarch had asked for advice about divorcing Catherine of Aragon.